• Skip to primary navigation

 Storage: Once assembled, this tuna sauerkraut sandwich will stay fresh for up to 24 hours in a food storage bag or covered container in the fridge.

-Meal prep: You can make the tuna salad up to 5 days in advance, store it in an airtight container in the fridge, and then easily assemble your sandwiches in the morning.
+Meal prep: You can make the tuna salad up to 4 days in advance and then assemble your sandwich just before eating.

 Did you make this recipe?